teateatea/print-proxy-prep/README.md

 # Running the Program
 ![image](https://user-images.githubusercontent.com/103437609/203212112-50db47df-0a4e-4bf2-9c59-a8554f521b7c.png)

 First, throw some images in the \images\ folder.
-Then, when you opem main.py or hit the "Run Cropper" button from the GUI, it will go through all the images and calculate and crop them.
+Then, when you open main.py or hit the "Run Cropper" button from the GUI, it will go through all the images and calculate and crop them.

 You can either use the +/- buttons, left or right click the images themselves, or input whatever number you want (good for basic lands for example).
 I've included sizing for Letter (8.5" x 11"), A4 (8.27" x 11.69"), and Legal (8 1/2" x 14"), but other options would be easy to add if it's requested.
 Last, you can name your pdf.
 You don't need to add a ".pdf", I've got that covered for you.